MuhammadTanveer94/movie-app/README.md

     ```bash
     npm run ios
     ```
-    This will start the Metro bundler and launch the app in your Android emulator or connected device.
+    This will start the Metro bundler and launch the app in your IOS simulator or connected device.

 4. Run on Android
     ```bash